-Further, a report by Pew Research Center state that 90% of teens own Smartphone or have access to one.
+Further, a report by the Pew Research Center state that 90% of teens own a Smartphone or have access to one.
 The study further stated that 50% of teenagers between the age of 13 years and 17 years use Facebook, a lower rate than those who use Snapchat, Instagram, and YouTube.
 The research also indicates that 45% of teens are online regularly.
-In this research, 31% of the teen said that smartphones have positive effects on their lives, while 24% said that the phones negatively affected them.
+In this research, 31% of the teens said that smartphones positively affect their lives, while 24% said that phones negatively affect them.
 Nevertheless, 45% reported that smartphones neither had negative nor positive effects on their lives.

 Pros of Cell Phones in Classrooms

 One of the benefits of cell phones is that they offer to learn apps and tools that can help students excel in their studies.
-Some of the apps teach students time management, organization skills, and better study skills, among others.
-Dictionary apps and thesaurus are also crucial since they help children to improve their writing and reading.
+Some apps teach students time management, organization, and better study skills.
+Dictionary and/or Online Thesaurus apps are also crucial since they help children improve their writing and reading.

 Social media networks, which can be accessed through smartphones, provide students with many learning platforms.
 For example, students can participate in group discussions where they share ideas and thoughts on different subjects.
 Such platforms are most beneficial to students that are shy in class or are in homeschooling programs.

-Students can take advantage of their smartphones to explore more resources on topics they learn in class.
-This may include accessing online discussion groups, videos, news stories, research journals, among others.
-If properly utilized, they can improve their understanding of topics that challenged them, close some learning gaps and boost their confidence in class.
+Students can use their smartphones to explore more resources on topics they learn in class.
+This may include accessing online discussion groups, videos, news stories, and research journals.
+If properly utilized, they can improve their understanding of challenging topics, close some learning gaps and boost their confidence in class.

-Accessing a topic on a smartphone is easy than it is to access the same content on textbooks.
-Cell phones also provide students with more information about a topic, and also in a simplified manner.
+Accessing a topic on a smartphone is easier than accessing the same content in textbooks.
+Cell phones also provide students with more information about a topic in a simplified manner.

 Cons of Cell Phones in Classrooms

 Students with smartphones can access answers to questions during the exam, leading to cheating.
 While they may not be caught, constant cheating can affect their learning and understanding abilities in the future.
-Cheating is also unfair to students who seriously revised and worked hard in class.
+Cheating is also unfair to students who seriously revise and work hard in class.

 Cell phones contribute significantly to bullying among students.
 Cyberbullying is dangerous since it is not as apparent as other forms of bullying.
 As such, it can be ongoing without the notice of parents and teachers.

 A closer look at the pros and cons shows that smartphones can be effective learning tools if well utilized.
 Schools and parents should set policies and clear guidelines for their proper use.
-Importantly, schools and parents should educate students on how they can positively use their phones.
+Schools and parents should educate students on how to use their phones positively.

 What’s more?
 Self-discipline is critical in the effective use of smartphones in the classroom.